hexaxsoftwares/houx.js/README.md

     `
 }
 ```
-this will be ignored if the build function is present.
+The template option will be ignored if the build function is present.

 The innerHtml of the mountRoot target will be used as the widget template if the build and the template options are both not provided.

-to mount the widget into your root dom,
+to mount the widget into your root dom, call the mount prototype of initBuild function
 ```javascript
   build.mount(/*selector*/)
   ```